-The Pre-Canskate Program is 2 days a week, 30 minutes each day, and is offered at two locations.
+The Pre-Canskate Program is offered at two locations.
 We offer an East side program at the Stewart Hurley Arena.
 Our West side program operates at the Peter Murray Arena (formerly Lancaster Centennial Arena).

 You may only choose one program (East or West), and you can only choose one session (Pre-CanSkate 1 or Pre-CanSkate 2).
 Pre-CanSkate skaters must skate the days they have chosen.
 If a skater misses skating time due to illness, personal holidays or appointments, etc., we are sorry, but they cannot make it up by skating other Pre-CanSkate sessions.

 For Ice times, please see the Ice Schedule.

 Parents/guardians are requested to remain in the arena for the duration of CanSkate sessions.
 Accidents can happen and even though our coaches are fully trained and certified in First Aid continually, it is nice to know that we can keep them on the ice once they have assessed and administered the appropriate First Aid to the skater.

 It is compulsory for all Pre-Canskate/CanSkate/Advanced Canskate members to wear certified CSA helmets.
 Bicycle helmets are NOT accepted nor Multi-use snowboard/skateboard helmets.
 These helmets are only made for a one time hit.
 Chin protectors are also a good investment.

 CanSkate skaters are requested to use the dressing rooms assigned to them.
 Signs are usually posted on the doors to indicate which rooms those are.